 I Don’t Mind – Buzzcocks – Oxford Zodiac – March 2006 – first published December 2018

 The passing of The Fall frontman Mark E Smith on Wednesday 24th January 2018 cannot be left without comment on this website.
-If I don’t write something, I fear my mind will literally explode with all the thoughts and memories of the Fall over the past 40 years.
+If I don’t write something, I fear my mind will literally explode with all the thoughts and memories of the Fall in the preceeding 40 years.

 The Fall have played a huge part in my discovery of music and sadly (for me and many other Fall fans in the area), despite a live career spanning more than 40 years, The Fall never made a live appearance in High Wycombe – hence I offer them up as the greatest band NEVER to have performed in a town where so many other iconic names in the music industry have graced the likes of The Nag’s Head and Town Hall stages.

 Firstly, I would like to pass on my sincere condolences to Mark’s family and friends.
 Plus, my heart goes out to the many Fall fanatics who will see Mark’s loss as potentially leaving a significant void in their lives.

 In the days following Mark’s passing I have read numerous tributes and it is perhaps ironic (but not surprising to Fall fans), that he and The Fall will now gain wider recognition for their 40 years of constant output.

 It was as recent as 12th January 2018 that I was able to ‘joke’ on Wycombe Sound’s Punkarolla radio show for suggesting a two hour Fall special.
 I was therefore grateful to host Andy Chalk for allowing me to indulge in The Fall on his show and on that particular occasion, send my best wishes to Mark, before playing the title track off the ‘New Facts Emerge’ album, released in the summer of 2017

 Most Fall articles will pretty much write themselves.
 The check list/The Fall bingo, will read something like:

 One constant name